 The fastest swimmers are normally invited at the Annual Swimming Championships to join the competitive section of the swimming club.
-Training from three sessions a week up to 11 for the ultra keen, the club competes is local, County and Regional competitions.
+Training from three sessions a week up to 11 for the ultra keen, the club competes in local, County, Regional & National competitions.